FelipeFFerreira/ITA-CORES/README.md

 ```
 🛠️ **Setting up the Tool for iCE40 Open Source**

    After installing the toolchain, download the necessary tools for use and deployment on iCE40 Open Source type boards.
 Follow the detailed instructions in the repository [dloubach-ice40-opensource](https://github.com/dloubach/ice40-opensource-toolchain).
-Start with the 'FTDI drives' item and continue to the 'icesprog' item
+Start with the **FTDI drives** item and continue to the **icesprog** item

 ⚠️ **Important**: